Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 View Pantry stencil HERE

-The Pantry design is bold, yet timeless.
-Upper and lower case letters add a logo effect, and it’s sized perfectly to fit on pantry door areas.
+This Pantry stencil is bold, yet timeless.
+Upper and lower case letters with a logo vibe that is designed to fit perfectly on a typical pantry door or area!

 Here’s how I made it…